daniilvinn/Motus-3D/README.md

 # Motus-3D Game Engine
-Motus 3D is the 3D game engine which written using C++20 and Vulkan 1.3 Originally Motus-3D is educational project to increase my Vulkan
+Motus 3D is the 3D game engine which is written using C++20 and Vulkan 1.3
-and real-time rendering systems understanding
+Originally Motus-3D is educational project which was created to increase my Vulkan and real-time rendering systems understanding

 ## Features